 Death – what an unpleasant thought!
 However, I was asked to comment on the subject, so I will.
-The more complete background is that several insured practitioners have asked CPH and Associates about what happens to their coverage when they die.
+The more complete background is that several insured practitioners have asked CPH Insurance about what happens to their coverage when they die.
 Suppose that an insured therapist or counselor dies, and then his or her estate is sued for the alleged negligence or wrongdoing of the practitioner that occurred prior to death and while engaged in active practice.
 Is there professional liability coverage after the death of the practitioner?
 Does the coverage “die” with the death of the practitioner?
 Will the insurer defend the case?
 If there are records in existence, what will or should happen to patient records once the practitioner dies?
 These questions give rise to one other question (at least for this article) – is it necessary to prepare a “professional will?”Some thoughts on these subjects follow.

 I do not speak for the insurer (or any insurer) on coverage questions, but merely express my views about the subject generally, and these views are not applicable to a particular set of circumstances faced by an individual insured.
 Coverage decisions are of course made by the insurer and depend upon many factors, not the least of which are the policy provisions and applicable state law.